rick00m/Blackjack/README.md

-# Blackjack Pre-Flask Console Game
+# Blackjack Pre-CLI Game

-This is the original version of my Python blackjack game before it was refactored for a web application.
+This is the original version of my Python blackjack game before a CLI was added

 ## Features